0x77ff/Byte-Stealer/discord-logger-help/Help.md

 ```
 pyinstaller --noconfirm --onefile --windowed --icon "Path-To-Your-.ico-file" --ascii --clean "path-to-Logger.py"
 ```
-Once Pyinstaller is finished converting your file, Open the newly created 'build' folder inside of your working directory\
+Once Pyinstaller is finished converting your file, Open the newly created 'dist' folder inside of your working directory\
 And, boom!
 You now have an .exe file ready to be used.

 ```